AzdiarGazder/mtexTools/README.md

+## H
+- [**hex2Square**](https://github.com/AzdiarGazder/mtexTools/tree/main/hex2Square): This script demonstrates how to automatically convert from a hexagonal grid ebsd map in TSL OIM's *.ang format to a square grid ebsd map in Oxford Instruments HKL Channel-5 *.cpr and *.crc format.

 ## I
 - [**idealFibres**](https://github.com/AzdiarGazder/mtexTools/tree/main/idealFibres): This script demonstrates how to plot user-defined pole figures and orientation distribution function sections (and 3D ODFs) of common ideal fibres for bcc, fcc and hcp materials.